mautic/User-Documentation/docs/plugins/social_login.rst

 Before you can use social login, each social media plugin needs authorization.
 Here’s how to do it:

-To get started with social login, you’ll first need to authorize each plugin:

-1. Copy the Callback URL:

-   After creating your social app, the platform will ask for a Callback URL.

-   - Go to Mautic's plugin configuration window and copy the Callback URL provided there.
-   - Paste it into the appropriate field in your social app setup.
+1. **Copy the Callback URL**: Go to Mautic's plugin configuration window and copy the Callback URL provided there.
+Paste it into the appropriate field in your social app setup.

  .. image:: images/Call_back.png
     :width: 400
     :alt: Screenshot of a call back url input field.

-2. Add Your API Keys:

-   Now that your social app is set up:

-   - Copy the API Key (Client Key) and API Secret (Client Secret) from the social platform.
-   - Paste these keys into the relevant fields in the Mautic plugin configuration.
+2. **Add Your API Keys**: Copy the API Key (Client Key) and API Secret (Client Secret) from the social platform.
+Paste these keys into the relevant fields in the Mautic plugin configuration.

 .. image:: images/API_key.png
     :width: 400
     :alt: Screenshot of an API Key input field.

-3. Authorize the Plugin:

-   - In the Mautic plugin configuration, click **Authorize**.
-   - Ensure the plugin is marked as **Published** by toggling the option to “Yes”.
-   - Save your configuration to complete the setup.
+3. **Authorize the Plugin**: In the Mautic plugin configuration, click **Authorize**.
+Ensure the plugin is marked as **Published** by toggling the option to “Yes”.
+Finally, save your configuration to complete the setup.

 ..
 Tip:: You can manage each social network under its respective tab in Mautic’s plugin settings.
 Make sure each network is fully authorized by adding the required API credentials.